KevinGao97/AmazonPriceTracker_Python-/README.md

 # AmazonPriceTracker_Python-

-This python script allows users to track when one or multiple Amazon item has dropped below their desired price through the use of gmail.
+This python script allows users to track one or more items on Amazon has dropped below their desired price, notifying them through gmail.
-The script will periodically check the prices of the items, specified by the user.
+The script will periodically check the prices of the items and is adjustable by the user.
+After exiting this script, the user's gmail information and all tracked items are saved locally.

 ### Dependencies
 ```